Coherent-Partners/spark-python-sdk/docs/batches.md

 > [!WARNING]
 > Do **NOT** use the `close()` method to close a pipeline.
 This method is reserved
-> for closing the HTTP client of the `Pipeline` API resource and should not be
+> for closing the HTTP client of the `Pipeline` API resource.
+If and when
-> used to close a pipeline.
-If that happens unintentionally, you will need to
+> that happens unintentionally, you will need to start over and build a new client-side
-> start over and build a new client-side pipeline using `Batches.of(id)`, which
+> pipeline using `Batches.of(id)`, which also means you'll lose the internal states
-> also means you'll lose the internal states handled by the old `Pipeline` object.
+> handled by the old `Pipeline` object.

-Keep in mind that if the pipeline has been idle for longer than 30 minutes, it will automatically be closed by the system to free up resources, i.e., disposing of existing workers and buffers.
+Note that pipelines automatically close after 30 minutes of inactivity to optimize resource utilization.
+This automatic closure releases allocated workers and buffers.

 ### Returns